AcreetionOS/AcreetionOSDocumentationPlan/readme.md

 For questions, suggestions, or support, please [open an issue](https://gitea.example.com/accretion-linux/issues) on our Gitea repository.

-Thank you for your interest in AccretionOS Linux!
+Thank you for your interest in AcreetionOS Linux!

 ## Definitions: